I'm sure you have a lot on your plate so we're certainly not recommending that you read all the books below.

 Why we love it: A book written by Dr. Montessori herself on the development of the child from in utero to 6 years of age, the period of life where she observed children have an absorbent mind.
 This book was originally published in 1949 and I would not consider it to be a light read but it is a book I’ve gone back to time and time again as an educator.

-Who it's for: Parents struggling with their child's behavioural challenges.
+Who it's for: Parents looking to understand changes in their child's behaviour.

 Why we love it: Dr. Shanker’s book helps us to look at children’s behaviour through a different lens.
 He has found that when a child exhibits challenging behaviour or has a change in behaviour, it is often an indicator of stress and an inability to self-regulate.
 Dr. Shanker provides a comprehensive framework for guiding and helping children to develop self-regulation skills that will benefit them today and in the future.
 You may find it helps you with your own self-regulation skills too.